RRAT J1913+1330: an extremely variable and puzzling pulsar: Discussion

 Thanks to the high sensitivity of FAST, we have been able to resolve the individual pulses in the so-called ``weak persistent emission mode'' of J1913$+$1330.
-However, contrast to previous observations that showed two distinct emission modes~\citep{Bhattacharyya18}, our observations demonstrate that strong pulses are always detected together with the weak persistent emission mode within the pulse clusters.
-The event rate of strong pulses during our observation is $\sim 11\,{\rm hr}^{-1}$, which is consistent with the results of other observations with shallower sensitivity~\citep{McLaughlin09,Bhattacharyya18}, and approximately one-twentieth of our detected rate of all pulses, which is $219\,{\rm hr}^{-1}$.
-Around 49.4\% of the detected pulses were sequential, but the analysis of adjacent pulses shows changes of more than two orders of magnitude.
-These broad intensity distribution and strong pulse-to-pulse variation of J1913+1330 clearly illustrate that observation with insufficient sensitivity can only detect sporadic pulses with a much lower event rate from such sources.
+However, in contrast to previous observations that showed two distinct emission modes~\citep{Bhattacharyya18}, our observations demonstrate that strong pulses are always detected together with the weak persistent emission mode within the pulse clusters.
+The event rate of strong pulses during our observation is $\sim 11\,{\rm hr}^{-1}$, which is consistent with the results of other observations with shallower sensitivity~\citep{McLaughlin09, Bhattacharyya18}, and approximately one-twentieth of our detected rate of all pulses, which is $219\,{\rm hr}^{-1}$.
+Around 49.4\% of the detected pulses were within $1P_0$ of another detected pulse, but the analysis of adjacent pulses shows changes in fluence and peak flux of more than two orders of magnitude.
+The broad intensity distribution and strong pulse-to-pulse variation of J1913+1330 clearly illustrate that observations with insufficient sensitivity can only detect sporadic pulses with a much lower event rate from such sources.